 Investments-The Company places its investments primarily in U.S. Government agencies and securities, corporate bonds and commercial paper.
 The Company classifies all investments as available-for-sale.
 Investments with maturities of less than one year are classified as short-term investments.
-Investments are recorded at fair value, with unrealized gains and losses recorded as a separate component of stockholders' equity.
+Investments are recorded at fair value, with unrealized gains and losses recorded as accumulated other comprehensive income (loss).
 The Company recognizes gains and losses when these securities are sold using the specific identification method and includes them in interest income or expense in the Consolidated Statements of Operations.